-What is the difference between a mortgage adviser, a mortgage consultant and a mortgage broker?
+What is the difference between a mortgage adviser and a mortgage broker?

-There is no difference between a mortgage adviser (also spelt mortgage advisor) or a mortgage consultant.
-They are different terms for the same role and both offer mortgage advice to customers.
-Mortgage advisers (preferred spelling to mortgage advisors on this website) and mortgage consultants can work directly for a lender or as a mortgage broker.
+Don’t panic though, we’ll clear this all up for you.
+First of all, there is no difference between a mortgage adviser (also spelt mortgage advisor) or a mortgage consultant.
+They are different terms for the same role, and both offer mortgage advice to customers.
+Mortgage advisers and mortgage consultants can work directly for a lender or as a mortgage broker.

-Mortgage advisers who work for a mortgage lender, such as a bank or building society, may be based in a branch or a call centre, and just give advice on the mortgage products of that one lender.
+Mortgage advisers who work for a mortgage lender, such as a bank or building society, may be based in a bank or building society branch or a call centre, and just give advice on the mortgage products of that one lender.

 Mortgage brokers, sometimes referred to as mortgage intermediaries, are also mortgage advisers and consultants, but they are not tied to one lender, they are able to recommend mortgages from multiple lenders.
 Some mortgage brokers are tied to a panel of lenders, whilst others are whole of market.

 Mortgage brokers can be based in estate agent’s offices, have their own office or work from home.
 They may offer face-to-face meetings at their office, their home, your home or a public place such as a coffee shop, restaurant or hotel lobby.
 Many mortgage brokers also offer online or telephone meetings.

 All of the above mortgage advisers are able to recommend the best mortgage for your needs from the lenders they have access to, and apply for the mortgage on your behalf.